Big Data Tools [Data Analytics Recap]

 You can learn about databricks for free

-You’re right to think of Google BigQuery as a competitor to Databricks, but it’s important to understand that they approach the data problem from slightly different angles.
-Here’s a breakdown:
+Google BigQuery can be seen as a competitor to Databricks, but it’s important to understand that they approach the data problem from slightly different angles.

 BigQuery: